 We’re extremely excited to publish Ocrolus’ 2020 Fintech Lending Market Map.

-At Ocrolus, we have been helping lenders automate their underwriting and improve the quality of their credit decisions for nearly five years, and we have gained tremendous insight along the way.
-We are publishing this map to share our perspective on the lending market and the evolution of the dynamic technology that powers it.
+At Ocrolus, we have been helping lenders automate their underwriting and improve the quality of their credit decisions for nearly five years, and we have gained tremendous insight into the fintech lending market along the way.
+We are publishing this fintech market map to share our perspective on the fintech lending market and the evolution of the dynamic technology that powers it.

 Access to banking data has helped level the playing field; new technology has made it easy to retrieve high-resolution transactional data that can be leveraged by nearly any incumbent or new entrant in origination.
 Pioneered by leading fintech lenders, cash-flow analysis is going mainstream as the most accurate measure of financial health.